Striving for Excellence in Rehabilitation Care

 Treatment strategies will consist of education on their work related injury, therapeutic modalities, balance and core stabilization, manual therapy as in joint mobilization, stretching, and strengthening, postural training and energy conservation mechanic training.
 After the acute phase of injury and rehabilitation, the progression will then emphasize on more functional “work conditioning” type program which will consist of

 goals that will help patients with physical tolerance for work, optimizing flexibility, mobility, endurance, cardiovascular conditioning, overall strength and learn safer work techniques and mechanics that is requires during prolonged sitting, lifting, bending and twisting.
+Divine Therapy & Wellness will not only help you return to work pain free with optimal physical functional mobility but will help you acknowledge and understand your injury occurrence and how to prevent a recurrence.

 Rehabilitation Post Surgeries